ciber-lab/nafta/README.md

 ## Oil Spill Classification

 VGG16 architecture is modified and fine tuned for oil spill classification.
-You can download the trained model [here][VGG16].
+You can download the trained model from the corresponding subfolder in the dataset.

 <img align="center" width="1300px" src="https://github.com/zahraghorbani/nafta/blob/main/Classification.PNG" />